cepgen/website/output-formats.md

 ### `dump`

-A simple text-based event dumper, useful for debugging the process and its kinematics, is steered using the {cpp:class}`cepgen::TextEventHandler` module.
+A simple text-based event dumper, useful for debugging the process and its kinematics, is steered using the {cepgen}`cepgen::TextEventHandler` module.

 ```{doxygenclass} cepgen::TextEventHandler
 :outline: